-|Undergraduate Majors in Linguistics, Honors, and Specialization in Computing|
+|Undergraduate Majors in Linguistics, Specialization in Computing, and Honors|

 The majors described below are of two types: (1) a major which concentrates entirely on general linguistics, and (2) several majors which combine the basic courses of the general program with a language concentration or other related fields.
-The combined majors in conjunction with instructional certification programs are especially appropriate for students who have non-university teaching careers as goals.
+The combined majors, in conjunction with instructional certification programs, are especially appropriate for students who have non-university teaching careers as goals.

 Specialization in Computing:

-The Linguistics Department has two levels of honors:
+The Department awards two levels of honors: